|

 Cut, Copy and Past of Rectangles

-First the use of them:
+First the use of

 Copying/pasting can be sone by moving the cursor to the top left corner of